History | The Madison Parks Foundation

 Citizen support for Madison parks was again formalized in 2003 when the Madison Parks Foundation was incorporated.
 The Madison Parks Foundation began fundraising for the Goodman Pool in 2003 and became Madison Parks' fundraising partner for many of its important projects like the Brittingham Boat Renovation, the construction of Veterans Memorial Park, the Tenney Park Shelter Renovation, the addition of the Madison's first skatepark and assists many neighborhood friends groups with their fundraising efforts.

 The foundation hired its first employee in 2013, and then successfully fundraised $300,000 for two additional splash parks.
 Over the next few years Madison Parks Foundation launched a Tributes & Memorials program, established an endowment, introduced historical signage in some of its most iconic parks, and became a fundraising partner for a new pickleball complex and for a national grant to connect children with nature.
-Other initiatives include renaming a park to honor East High School's beloved principal, Milton McPike, sponsoring the Learning Series that provides free programming in our parks for the community, fundraising for KNOW (Kids Need Opportunities at Warner) to provide much needed youth programming at Warner Park Community Recreation Center, and launching a capital campaign for additional accessible & inclusive playgrounds throughout the city.
+Other initiatives include renaming a park to honor East High School's beloved principal, Milton McPike, sponsoring the Learning Series that provides free programming in our parks for the community, fundraising for KNOW (Kids Need Opportunities at Warner) to provide much needed youth programming at Warner Park Community Recreation Center, and launching a capital campaign for additional accessible & inclusive parks and playgrounds throughout the city.

 We encourage you to help support Madison parks for future generations.